 If you use third party services to build your email list, you need to make sure that they’re obtaining consent and passing the record of it to you.
 After all, the data is being added to your list, so it’s your responsibility.

-Bookfunnel have got GDPR down.
-I reached out to them and they told me that they plan to add a checkbox to their signup form.
+I reached out to Bookfunnel and they told me that they plan to add a checkbox to their signup form.
 They’ll also timestamp that consent and pass it along to Mailchimp, giving you a record of the consent provided.
-Top marks.
+This is a great start, but it doesnt allow you to obtain the granular permissions (email, online advertising, etc.) that you might require.
+If you’re using Bookfunnel, think carefully about what you want to do with a reader’s email address and send a follow-up email to ask for the relevant permissions.

 Instafreebie, on the other hand, aren’t as impressive.
 When I reached out to them, they didn’t seem to know what GDPR was.
 And their site uses the dreaded small print, assumed consent (“By clicking a button, you agree to emails etc.”).